-Ram Navami is one of the important Hindu festivals observed throughout India and amongst the Indian diaspora.
-This festival commemorates the birth of Lord Sri Ram, the seventh avatar or incarnation of the Hindu God Vishnu.
-Sri Rama Navami falls on the ninth day (Navami) of the Shukla paksha (waxing phase) of the Hindu lunisolar month Chaitra.
-The day, in the Gregorian calendar, usually falls in March or April.
+One of the most important Hindu festivals, Ram Navami commemorates the birth of Lord Sri Ram who is the seventh avatar or incarnation of the Hindu Almighty Vishnu.
+Scriptures state that Ram Navami falls on the ninth day (Navami) of the Shukla paksha (waxing phase) of the Hindu lunisolar month Chaitra.
+In the Gregorian calendar, this day usually falls in either March or April.

 Birth of Rama – the legend and the astrology facts

-Valmiki, in Ramayana, describes the birth chart of Ram.
-He says that Queen Kausalya gave birth to a son on the ninth day of Chaitra month, where the ruling star was Punarvasu and the presiding deity of the ruling star was Aditi.
-The asterism was in the ascendant and five planets Sun, Mars, Jupiter, Saturn, and Venus were at their highest positions, while Jupiter with Moon was ascendant in Cancer.
+The renowned sage Valmiki, in Ramayana, narrates the finer details of Lord Ram’s birth chart.
+He states that Queen Kausalya bore a son on the ninth day of Chaitra month, where the ruling star was Punarvasu and the presiding deity of the ruling star was Aditi.
+The asterism was in the ascendant and Sun, along with the four planets Mars, Jupiter, Saturn, and Venus were at their highest positions, while Jupiter with Moon was ascendant in Cancer.
 Some modern astrological studies suggest January 10, 5114 BC as Lord Ram’s date of birth.

 The almighty Lord Ram is the seventh avatar of Lord Vishnu.
 According to the Hindu belief, Lord Vishnu incarnates on Earth, at regular intervals, to save people from the clutches of evil and establish the path of righteousness or dharma.